In

 lighter Elegante with an "E", each on the band.
 We think they are breathtakingly

-beautiful and await anxiously along with you for
+beautiful and await anxiously along with

 |